EHS’ take on the climate crisis: how our environment affects us

 Changing global climate presents potential for effects close to home

 Minnesota’s weather is changing.
 As the state’s climate is altered, the plants, residents, and animals are affected.
-Climate change could because of extreme weather and its subsequent effects.
+Climate change could be the cause of this extreme weather and its subsequent effects.

 Humans are increasing the amount of carbon dioxide present in the atmosphere due to a variety of causes, especially through deforestation and driving vehicles.
 According to the Environmental Protection Agency (EPA), the increase has led to the Earth’s warming.
 In Minnesota, the climate has warmed one to three degrees Fahrenheit in the last century.